Physical-chemical process

 - a combination of both

 The addition of calcium, iron and aluminum salts will chemically precipitate phosphorus.
-Afterwards, it can be easily separated from the treated water by settling.
+It can then easily be separated from the treated water by settling.
 Biological phosphorus elimination depends on the absorption of excess phosphorus.

 This absorption capacity depends on the normal metabolic needs of bacteria, and is proposed as an alternative to chemical treatment.
 However, it requires a laboratory test phase to determine the parameters to be used for treatment.